My Air Conditioner Is Leaking!

 What do you do?

-As you panic, your brain can only think of one solution.
-Call the AC guys!
+As you panic, your brain can only think of one solution—call for AC repair!

 But wait!
 You have other options.
 Before you call a professional, do a little investigating.
 You just might be able to take care of the issue for little or no cost!

 We’re going to talk about when you should (and when you shouldn’t) call a professional HVAC contractor to fix a leaking unit.